QaisarAbbas2024/Python-for-Absolute-Beginners/Day-01 Data/Day-01.md

             # This is a single-line comment
             print("Comments make code easier to understand")
 ```
 Multi-line comments can be written using triple quotes (''' or """).
-While Python ignores comments during execution, they are essential for documentation and collaboration...
+While Python ignores comments during execution, they are essential for documentation and collaboration.
 ***